Chloe Pirrie: Early life and education

-Chloe Pirrie was raised in Stockbridge, Edinburgh.

-She attended the Mary Erskine School.
+Chloe Pirrie was born in Scotland in and raised in Stockbridge, Edinburgh.
+She attended the Mary Erskine School, an independent girls' school in Edinburgh.

 She began acting in school and decided to pursue it as a career after being cast in a school production of The Cherry Orchard.

-She moved to London at the age of 18 to attend the Guildhall School of Music and Drama and graduated in 2009.
+Pirrie moved to London at age 18 to attend the Guildhall School of Music and Drama, graduating in 2009.